 - Because of a focus on high-caliber, business-oriented talent, it may not apply to all industries.

 Tips for success:

 - Use Career Builder to find highly skilled, in-demand talent.

 - Be very specific about your needs and thorough in your tagging and descriptions.
 This will help Career Builder automatically match qualified applicants with your position.

 - Be sure to showcase your employer brand as much as possible.
 You’ll be going toe-to-toe with Fortune 500 companies around the world.

-LinkedIn has become a must-have resource for recruiters in 2020, both for posting job ads and for networking with talent.
+LinkedIn has become a must-have resource for recruiters in the latest years, both for posting job ads and for networking with talent.
 It’s an indispensable tool that allows you to combine your public company profile and employer brand with job ads and direct social networking, all on one platform.

 - Cost can vary significantly depending on your strategy.

 - LinkedIn Recruiter costs range from $2,399 USD per year for Lite to $8,999 per year for the pro version.

 - LinkedIn also offers Pipeline Builder, LinkedIn Ads, and free company pages and recruiter profiles.